intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/data_augmentation/README.md

 - `similarity_threshold`: The cosine similarity threshold used to filter the generated queries.
 The default value is 0.6.

 **Result**:
 Three files will be generated.
-The default output files are `data.jsonl`, `data_minedHN.jsonl`, `data_minedHN_split.jsonl`.
+The default output files are `./data/raw.jsonl`, `./data/minedHN.jsonl`, `./data/minedHN_split.jsonl`.
 The third is the final output dataset, where each line is a dict like this:
 ```
 {"query": str, "pos": List[str], "neg": List[str]}
 ```